sachinym/Github-Advanced-Security/module-1.md

 1. Define the steps for your workflow, such as building, testing, and deploying your application.
 1. Commit the workflow file to your repository.

-> Mote: Ensure that the workflow runs successfully and automates the desired tasks.
+> Note: Ensure that the workflow runs successfully and automates the desired tasks.

 ## Task 6: Leverage GitHub Enterprise security features